plabayo/learn-rust-101/README.md

 - To start with your Async Learning Journey you might want to start with: [Getting Started - Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/);
 - Afterwards you can finally start going through the Tokio [learning journey Tutorial | Tokio - An asynchronous Rust runtime](https://tokio.rs/tokio/tutorial)

 Please also join the Tokio Discord community as part of your async Journey, a place where you can ask any questions you want as well: <https://discord.com/invite/tokio>.
+This server also has also individual channels for the different projects in the Tokio ecosystem such as Hyper, Axum, Tower and more.
+The maintainers of the different projects are also very active in the server and are happy to help you out, but of course please do not take this for granted.
+Be respectful and if possible contribute back to the community as well.

 As an extra you may also want to read and develop alongside the following articles:

 - [The HTTP crash course nobody asked for](https://fasterthanli.me/articles/the-http-crash-course-nobody-asked-for)
 - [Understanding Rust futures by going way too deep](https://fasterthanli.me/articles/understanding-rust-futures-by-going-way-too-deep)

+In order to help you understand how Async code works (e.g. what about the Async keyword and How do futures really work.
+And how do you define traits with futures.
+And How do you implement them), you might want to read through the articles linked in the [Tower](#tower) section, as seeing how to implement your own _Tower_ middleware might answer many of such questions.
+Gaining a deeper theoretical but still pragmatic enough understanding behind it is probably better done by reading some of the books listed in this guide.

 > ⓘ Note: Tokio also provides support to [the new Linux kernel io_uring concept](https://unixism.net/loti/), a new powerful way to allow async programming on Linux.
 Support for it can be found at: [GitHub - tokio-rs/tokio-uring: An io_uring backed runtime for Rust](https://github.com/tokio-rs/tokio-uring)
 >